bibinmjose/dsgramner/README.md

 All the major documentation of this project can be accessed from the markdown file or the html in folder `docs`.

 Datasets used for analysis is provided by "Gramener" and can be found in `gramener-usecase-nas`.
-Te dataset is based on the national achievement survey conducted by NCERT for 8th grade students.
+The dataset is based on national achievement survey conducted by NCERT for 8th grade students.

 ## Model